Historic heat wave brings 100-degree heat to 40 million in western US - The Boston Globe

 In Texas, where the heat isn’t as extreme but temperatures are above normal, the states’ power grid manager, ERCOT, asked residents to conserve power on Monday.

-On Monday records were shattered in the Desert Southwest and Rockies, including in Tucson, Arizona, where highs hit 112 degrees.
+On Monday records were shattered in the Desert Southwest and Rockies, including in Tucson, Ariz., where highs hit 112 degrees.
 Las Vegas spiked to 110.

 "Temperatures in Las Vegas will reach at least 113 degrees [on Tuesday], and highs are forecast to be at or above 113 degrees through Saturday," wrote the Weather Service office in Las Vegas.
 "A five-day stretch of max temperatures at or above 113 has only occurred five times in Las Vegas for the period of record dating back to 1937."